Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Introduction

-\cite{gregory2016} use the so-called Debiasing approach in \cite{zhang2014} to estimate the first component $f_1$ in a high-dimensional GAM where the number $p$ of additive components may increase with sample size.
+In a recent study based on the previously mentioned debiasing approach by \cite{zhang2014}, \cite{gregory2016} propose an estimator for the first component $f_1$ in a high-dimensional additive model in which the number of additive components $p$ may increase with the sample size.
 The estimator is constructed in two steps.
-The first step is an undersmoothed estimator based on near-orthogonal projections with a group Lasso bias correction.
-Then a debiased version of the first step estimator is used to construct pseudo responses $\hat{Y}$.
-In the second step a smoothing method is applied to a nonparametric regression problem with $\hat{Y}$ and covariates $X_1$.
-Under sparsity assumptions on the number of nonzero additive components, they show the so called oracle property meaning asymptotic equivalence of their estimator and the oracle estimator where the functions $f_2,\dots,f_p$ are known.
-The asymptotics of the oracle estimator are well understood and carry over to the proposed debiasing estimate including methodology to construct uniformly valid confidence intervals for $f_1$.
-Nevertheless, \cite{gregory2016} do not explicitly focus on inference and they need much stronger assumptions to let the oracle property hold.
-For example, they assume normally distributed errors that need to be independent to $X$.
-Further, they assume a bounded support of $X$.
-As in our paper, they choose a large set of basis functions (e.g., polynomials or splines) to approximate the components $f_1$ and $f_{-1}$.
-However, we allow the degree of approximating functions to grow to infinity with increasing sample size.
+The first step entails constructing an undersmoothed estimator based on near-orthogonal projections with a group lasso bias correction.
+A debiased version of the first step estimator is used to generate pseudo responses $\hat{Y}$.
+These pseudo responses are then used in the second step, which involves applying a smoothing method to a nonparametric regression problem with $\hat{Y}$ and covariates $X_1$.
+Under sparsity assumptions concerning the number of nonzero additive components, the so-called oracle property is shown.
+Accordingly, the proposed estimator in \cite{gregory2016} is asymptotically equivalent to the oracle estimator, which is based on the true functions $f_2,\dots,f_p$.
+The asymptotic properties of the oracle estimator are well understood and carry over to the proposed debiasing estimate, including the methodology for constructing uniformly valid confidence intervals for $f_1$.
+Importantly, \cite{gregory2016} do not explicitly focus on inference, and their analysis requires much stronger assumptions to obtain the oracle property.
+For example, these assumptions include normally distributed errors independent of $X$, as well as a bounded support of $X$.
+Similar to our framework, a large set of basis functions is chosen in their work, such as polynomials or splines, to approximate the components $f_1$ and $f_{-1}$.
+One distinctive feature of our work compared to \cite{gregory2016} is that we allow the degree of approximating functions to grow to infinity with increasing sample size.\\